jschaf/b2/posts/docker-patterns.md

 pattern appears for:

 - Downloading dependencies like node_modules, Maven packages, or Go modules.
 - Downloading source code from a versioned URL.
-You cannot use a latest URL because the object might change but the URL does not.
+You cannot use the latest URL because the object might change, but the URL does not.

 ## Robust curl commands